 Hormone Replacement Therapy

-In May 2003 the Women's Health Initiative Memory Study (a sub-study of the WHI) reported that HRT may double the risk of Alzheimer's disease and other dementias in women over 65.2 In March 2004 WHI suspended the estrogen-only arm of the study because they found it can put women at increased risk of stroke.3 Then, in October 2004 WHI investigators reported that HRT increases breast density, making breast cancer more difficult to detect.4
+In May 2003 the Women's Health Initiative Memory Study (a sub-study of the WHI) reported that hormone replacement therapy may double the risk of Alzheimer's disease and other dementias in women over 65.2 In March 2004 WHI suspended the estrogen-only arm of the study because they found it can put women at increased risk of stroke.3 Then, in October 2004 WHI investigators reported that hormone replacement therapy increases breast density, making breast cancer more difficult to detect.4

 What, you ask, about the clinical trials required by the Food and Drug Administration before a new drug can be brought to market?
 Trials have limitations.
 Phase III clinical trials, the final stage before a drug is approved for sale, are generally conducted on patient populations of 300 to 3,000; they can not show that a drug is risk-free for all individuals.
 They also must, of necessity, be of limited duration and can not show whether a drug might have unexpected long-term side effects.
 The FDA has a tough job.
 Do you get promising new drugs to people who need them as soon as possible or do you slow the process down to study risks more fully?
 There are compelling arguments on both sides.

-Today, the HRT debate continues.
+Today, the hormone replacement therapy debate continues.
 Based on further analysis of WHI data as well as new information from follow-up studies, scientists now believe:

 - Age is a crucial factor.
 After looking at data for different age ranges in the WHI age 50 to 79 population (average age 63), investigators think healthy women between 50 and 59 and those who begin HRT less than 10 years after starting menopause may not be at increased risk for heart disease or impaired cognition.